Fir121/Carbon-Footprint-Tracker/README.md

 * Connect to a Database to have user accounts
 * Log each emission type when added
 * Allow selection of Dates so emissions can be tracked Time-wise

+*Note this project is just for demo purposes and may contain some visual bugs or otherwise*